benmesander/rvint/README.md

 - 32-bit by 32-bit signed and unsigned multiplication with 64-bit result.
 - 64-bit by 64-bit signed and unsigned multiplication with 64-bit result.
 - 64-bit by 64-bit signed and unsigned multiplication with 128-bit result.

+## Multiplication Macros

+- Multiply 32-bit or 64-bit register by 3.
+- Multiply 32-bit or 64-bit register by 5.
+- Multiply 32-bit or 64-bit register by 6.
+- Multiply 32-bit or 64-bit register by 9.
+- Multiply 32-bit or 64-bit register by 10.
+- Multiply 32-bit or 64-bit register by 11.
+- Multiply 32-bit or 64-bit register by 12.
+- Multiply 32-bit or 64-bit register by 13.
+- Multiply 32-bit or 64-bit register by 100.
+- Multiply 32-bit or 64-bit register by 1000.

 ## Base Conversions & I/O Operations